konveyor/konveyor.github.io/content/Tackle/manageapps.md

 Expand the application to view its tags and comments.

 ### Importing applications
-Import one or more applications into the Application inventory page of the Tackle web console by using a CSV file.
+Follow the steps below to import one or more applications into the Application inventory page of the Tackle web console by using a CSV file.

 **Note:** You cannot create tags or business services by importing a CSV file.
 Specified tags or business services must exist in the web console before you import the applications.